 Approximately three months before the start of a “term” (spring, summer, or fall) we will post a “Call for Course Proposals” and corresponding “Course Proposal Forms” to be filled out by interested instructors.
 Only those who complete the forms by the marked deadline will be considered to teach our courses.
 If you have questions about filling out the forms, please contact Mary Beth Harding at firstname.lastname@example.org.

-Call for Spring 2015 Proposals: Important information about teaching with CE.
+Call for Summer 2015 Proposals: Important information about teaching with CE.

-Spring 2015 Veteran Course Proposal Form: For current teachers wanting to re-teach a current class.
+Summer 2015 Veterans Proposal Form: For current teachers wanting to re-teach a current class.

 “Watkins is always a good place to learn and grow.”